bridgecrewio/bc-pipeline-utils/README.md

 >}
 >...

-the code above will import the file GitUtils from the src directory and create new instance of this class ready to use it's methods
+the code above will import the file GitUtils from the src directory and create new instance of this <br> class ready to use it's methods

 ### vars
 Holds one method groovy files that implements the method `call`.
-This will create a method on the global scope of the pipeline ready to use with just using the `@Library` notation at the top of the Jenkinsfile, example:
+This will create a method on the global scope of the pipeline ready to use <br> with just using the `@Library` notation at the top of the Jenkinsfile, <br>
+example:
 >@Library("Utils)_
 >...
 >def awsAccountId = accountFromProfile(env.AWS_BASE_PROFILE)

-The code above will use a file under the directory vars called accountFromProfile.groovy, that implements the `call` method the convert an AWS profile name (such as `stage`) to it's AWS account id number (such as `312345614275`)
+The code above will use a file under the directory vars <br> called accountFromProfile.groovy, that implements the `call` method <br> that convert an AWS profile name (such as `stage`) to it's AWS account id number (such as `312345614275`)

 ### resources
-Holds any other resource files needed for the methods and classes in this repository to work proper, example:
+Holds any other resource files needed for the methods and classes in this repository to work proper, <br>
+example:
-In the previous example we used the global function accountFromProfile that convert AWS account profile into it's co-related AWS account id number,
+In the previous example we used the global function accountFromProfile <br> that convert AWS account profile into it's co-related AWS account id number,
-In order to do so in the accountFromProfile.groovy file under the vars directory we load a json file that maps our AWS accounts and their profile names.
+In order to do so in the accountFromProfile.groovy file under the vars directory <br> we load a json file that maps our AWS accounts and their profile names.
-the json file called `account_mapping_profile.json` is in the resources directory and should imported like this:
+The json file called `account_mapping_profile.json` is in the resources directory <br> and should be imported like this:
 > def call(awsAccount) {
     def accountMapping = readJSON file: "resources/account_mapping_profile.json"
   return accountMapping[awsAccount]